naik-amey/naik-amey.github.io/docs/pytorch/pytorch-basics.md

 y = x.view(-1,8) # converts it into 1D tensor.
 2x8 ; pytorch automatically determines the size of -1 index.
 ```

-## changing types from tensor to numpy and vice versa
+## Changing types from tensor to numpy and vice versa

 ```python
 a = torch.ones(5)